Syst3mz/Syst3mz.github.io/content/Nimbus.md

     return fibbo(n-1) + fibbo(n-2)
 }
 ```
-### Semi-Colons only where needed
+### Semicolons Only Where Needed
 Note in the above code sample, there are no semicolons.
-Code blocks, and other "self-ending" language constructs can be
+Code blocks and other "self-ending" language constructs can be
-semicolon free
+semicolon free.

 ### Optional and Result Type Syntax
-any type can be made optional with the addition of a `?`.
+Any type can be made optional with the addition of a `?`.
 For example:
 ```nimbus
 int: alwaysValue = 2 // There is always a non-none value in alwaysValue int?: maybe = 2 // An option type with a value int?: no = None // An option type with no value
 ```
-The same syntax can be used to check if a value exists
+The same syntax can be used to check if a value exists.
 ```
 maybe = maybe? + 2
 ```
-If there is no value in `maybe`, if the outer function can return an option then `None` is immediately returned, otherwise
+If there is no value in `maybe` and if the outer function can return an option, then `None` is immediately returned; otherwise
 a `ExpectedSome` exception is thrown.

 ### Garbage Collection
-Supporting the goal of "fast-to-write" automatic memory management is a must.
-Using garbage collection the programmer is
-free to work on their problem, not fighting a borrow checker or keeping track of cycles.
+**A**utomatic **M**emory **M**anagement (AMM) is a must to support the goal of "fast-to-write."
+Nimbus will use a garbage collector to handle AMM.
+Using a garbage collector lets the programmer focus on the program, not on complex move semantics or preventing memory cycles.

 ### Multiple Inheritance
-While problems like the well studied [diamond problem](https://en.wikipedia.org/wiki/Multiple_inheritance#:~:text=The%20%22diamond%20problem%22%20(sometimes,from%20both%20B%20and%20C. )
+Whereas problems like the well studied [diamond problem](https://en.wikipedia.org/wiki/Multiple_inheritance#:~:text=The%20%22diamond%20problem%22%20(sometimes,from%20both%20B%20and%20C. )
-exist, it is my opinion that the increase of re-usability in code that multiple inheritance can provide is well worth it.
+exist, the increase of re-usability in code that multiple inheritance can provide is well worth the challenges associated with multiple inheritance.

 ### Function Level Structural Subtyping (Restricted Duck-Typing)
-While multiple inheritance can cover a lot, I feel that allowing functions to explicitly define what they need to work
+To supplement multiple inheritance, allowing functions to explicitly define what data they need to work
 will allow a massive increase in re-usability.
 ```nimbus
 // syntax under heavy development!!!